zachary-chiodini/Search-Algorithms-and-Simple-Robot-Navigation/README.md

 <p style="text-align:justify">
   The search process and path are animated below.
   The violet portion of the search tree shows the current path.
-  The current path is also animated on the grid below the tree.
+  The current path is also animated on the grid to the right of the tree.
+  (Please open the README.md file and view the page on a full screen so that the animations will be loaded at the same time and be in sync.)
   Reachable states are highlighted in green on the grid.
   The tree expands 30 nodes before finding a solution.
   This is the shortest path to the goal state and therefore the optimal solution.